 That flow-in-and-out measurement is where the one-in-two figure came from, Stevenson says.
 It’s not useful, she says, because, “People marrying today are different, and their patterns of marriage look different.”

-As an example, Stevenson says that if her daughter wanted to figure out her risk of dying of lung cancer someday, it wouldn’t be very revealing to look at how many people in her grandparents’ generation were dying of the disease.
+Why does this cause such a statistically misleading number?
+Stevenson offers an example to illustrate the flaws within: If her daughter wanted to figure out her risk of dying of lung cancer someday, it wouldn’t be very revealing to look at how many people in her grandparents’ generation were dying of the disease.
 Cigarette-smoking rates have dropped so dramatically over the past few decades that the risk of someone born in the 2000s would be very different than the risk for someone born in the 1950s.
 Although people’s ability to stay together and not divorce isn’t likely to change as much as the number of people in the U.S. who smoke, her analogy illustrates how lumping different age groups into a figure can muddy its significance for different demographics.

-As Stevenson pointed out, one of the biggest problems with national divorce averages is that they include baby boomers, a group that, statistically, is very prone to divorce.
-One reason why they divorce a lot is because they get married a lot.
-Boomers — that is, people born between 1946 and around 1964 — generally married young, which is, per Payne, one of the biggest contributors to divorce risk.
+One of the biggest problems with national divorce averages is that they include baby boomers, a group that, statistically, is very prone to divorce.
+One reason why they divorce a lot is that they get married a lot.
+Boomers — that is, people born between 1946 and around 1964 — generally married young, which is one of the biggest contributors to divorce risk.
 Researchers, however, are starting to tease out the differences in divorce among different age groups.

 In a new study, University of Maryland sociologist Philip N. Cohen used data from the CDC’s American Community Survey (ACS), which began collecting information about marriage and divorce in 2008, to determine that the proportion of married women who divorce each year dropped 18 percent in the past decade.
 All of that decline was among women under 45 years old.